damige/linux-nvme/README.md

 #### 3) ARCH AUR:(EASY/SLOW)
 * use AUR helper of choice to install "linux-nvme"
 <br />
-* Adjust your bootloader to boot linux-nvme
+* Adjust your bootloader of choice to boot linux-nvme
 <br />

 ### If you choose to trust me compiling it for you:<br />